Thomas Eshelman

-Thomas Darwin Eshelman (born June 20, 1994) is an American former professional baseball pitcher and current pitching coach in the San Diego Padres organization.
+Thomas Darwin Eshelman (born June 20, 1994) is an American former professional baseball pitcher and current pitching coach for the TCU Horned Frogs.
 He made his Major League Baseball (MLB) debut with the Baltimore Orioles in 2019.
-He played college baseball for the Titans of California State University, Fullerton.
+He played college baseball for the Titans of CSU Fullerton.
 The Houston Astros selected Eshelman in the 2015 MLB draft, and traded him to the Philadelphia Phillies after the 2015 season.
-He was traded to the Baltimore Orioles during the 2019 season.
+He was traded to the Orioles during the 2019 season.

 Amateur career

 Eshelman attended Carlsbad High School in Carlsbad, California.
 He played as a pitcher and catcher for Carlsbad's baseball team.
 He was named to the California Interscholastic Federation's first team at the end of his senior season.
 However, he was not selected in the 2012 Major League Baseball draft.

 Eshelman enrolled at California State University, Fullerton to play college baseball for the Cal State Fullerton Titans, exclusively as a pitcher.
 In 2013, his freshman year, Eshelman did not issue a walk in his first 63 1/3 innings pitched.
 He ended the season with three walks allowed in 115 2/3 innings, setting the National Collegiate Athletic Association single-season record for walks per nine innings pitched (0.23).
 He was named to the 2013 College Baseball All-America Team by Baseball America and Collegiate Baseball.
 In 2014, he was a member of the United States national collegiate baseball team.
 He finished his collegiate career with 17 walks in 362 2/3 innings.